 II.
 Nurturing Students into All-Round Global Citizens

-PolyU has long been committed to internationalization of its curriculum, staffing and student bodies.
+PolyU has long been committed to internationalisation of its curriculum, staffing and student bodies.
 We provide students with global learning experience through our established Student Exchange Programme and WIE Offshore Placement Scheme.
-Every year, around 700 PolyU students go on exchange, and a similar number of inbound exchange students come to the University, involving over 230 renowned institutions from 37 countries and regions.
-Over 1,300 students participated in placements every year in some 30 countries and regions and 10 cities on the Chinese mainland.
+In 2018/19, over 700 PolyU students went on exchange at one of PolyU’s 210 exchange partner institutions across 29 countries, and over 690 inbound exchange students from 57 nations came to the University.
+In 2017/18 alone, over 1,400 students participated in offshore internships worldwide and on the Chinese mainland.

-Under PolyU's international network of over 360 partner institutions spanning 50 countries and regions, our faculty and staff have been actively engaged in academic collaboration, joint degree and research collaboration initiatives.
+Under PolyU's academic collaboration agreements with some 300 institutions spanning 45 countries and regions, our faculty and staff have been actively engaged in academic, joint degree and research collaboration initiatives.
 These further enhance the international exposure of our students and staff.

 Broadening Students' Perspectives